bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-07-09-Mindfulness_Harvard_2026_07_09.md

 The key idea seems to be

-* basing oneself on physical reality.
+* basing oneself in physical reality.

 * consider each thought without judging it.